stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 To have users in tenant databases, let's move the `users` table migration (the file `database/migrations/2014_10_12_000000_create_users_table.php` or similar) to `database/migrations/tenant`.
 This will prevent the table from being created in the central database, and it will be instead created in the tenant database when a tenant is created — thanks to our event setup.

 ## Creating tenants {#creating-tenants}

-> Note: If you're using [Laravel Sail](https://laravel.com/docs/9.x/sail), ensure that `DB_USERNAME` has the necessary permissions to create databases.
-You can grant access to users by running `grant create on *.* to 'sail'@'%';` in the MySQL console.
+> Note: If you're using [Laravel Sail](https://laravel.com/docs/9.x/sail), ensure that `DB_USERNAME` has the necessary permissions.
+You can grant privileges to users by running `GRANT ALL PRIVILEGES on *.* to 'sail'@'%';` in the MySQL console.
+> Once you have finalized the permissions, always be sure to reload all the privileges `FLUSH PRIVILEGES;`

 For testing purposes, we'll create a tenant in `tinker` — no need to waste time creating controllers and views for now.